AdobeDocs/experience-manager-screens.en/help/user-guide/monitoring-screens.md

 ## Troubleshoot OSGi Settings {#troubleshoot-osgi-settings}

-You need to enable the empty referrer to allow the device to post data to the server.
+Enable the empty referrer to allow the device to post data to the server.
 For example, if the empty referrer property is disabled, the device cannot post a screenshot back.

 Currently some of these features are only available if the *Apache Sling Referrer Filter Allow Empty* is enabled in the OSGi configuration.
 The dashboard may display a warning that security settings may prevent some of these features from working.